-Last year, we wrote a post about the four things that are generally believed to help build a strong brand but which, in our humble opinion, rarely matter.
+In one of our previous posts, we wrote about the four things that are generally believed to help build a strong brand but which rarely matter.

 Today, we share our reflections on what should be considered if you want your brand strategy to be successful.
-We’ve put together a list of five factors, which, based on our experience, will help you avoid the biggest branding traps.
+We’ve put together a list of five factors, which will help you avoid the biggest branding traps.
 As important as these points are, they often get overlooked or may even be deliberately ignored.

-If your main offer is not different, try launching new, innovative line extensions and/or sub-brands to create new categories or subcategories.
-David Aaker, one of the most famous branding professors, goes as far as claiming that building new subcategories from scratch is the only way to achieve growth (read his post about it).
+If your main offer is not different, try launching new, innovative product or service extensions and/or sub-brands to create new categories or subcategories.
+David Aaker, one of the most famous branding professors, goes as far as claiming that building new subcategories from scratch is the only way to achieve growth.

 How unique is Amazon’s promise to deliver convenience, the widest selection of products and the lowest prices?
 Not very.
-How relevant to the consumer?
+How relevant is this to the consumer?
 Probably couldn’t be more.

 As part of our work, we read a lot about the latest brand launches and relaunches, and we always try to understand the rationale behind them.
 Unfortunately, all too often we struggle to comprehend what the marketers had in mind and what the new or refreshed brand really stands for.
-We observe this phenomenon with a mix of disbelief and amusement.
+It never ceases to amuse and confuse us!

 An example of a brand with an unnecessarily complicated brand strategy is Uber.
-Initially, Uber was a high-end black cab service positioned as “everyone’s private driver”.
+Initially, Uber was a high-end taxi service positioned as “everyone’s private driver”.
 When the company became more mainstream, it wanted to describe its revised proposition.
 Instead of focusing on its most obvious benefits, Uber used a complicated metaphor about bits and atoms to represent the digital and analogue worlds.
-We dare say that something simpler (and more relevant) would have been easier to use in marketing campaigns and could have helped Uber to grow its customer base more quickly.
+Later, it redefined its brand essence to “igniting opportunity by setting the world in motion” and today it’s about “reimagining the way the world moves for the better”.
+Something simpler (and more relevant) would have been easier to use in marketing campaigns and could have helped Uber grow its customer base more quickly.

 The world’s most admired brands (which often happen to be the world’s most valuable) have one thing in common: they carry out their business strategies flawlessly, perfectly executing their offering, customer service, marketing solution or all three together.
 Unfortunately, many other companies spend too much time strategizing and not enough time implementing.

-Finally, if the people at your organization either don’t know, don’t understand or don’t agree with your brand strategy, then it makes little sense to attempt to communicate it externally.
-Getting stakeholders’ buy-in can be a long and painful process but without it you risk diluting the brand, as everyone will be implementing the brand strategy, according to what they individually believe.
-Thus, your product and communication activities will not build a coherent image.
+Finally, if the people at your organization either don’t know, don’t understand, or don’t agree with your brand strategy, then it makes little sense to attempt to communicate it externally.
+Getting stakeholder buy-in can be a long and painful process but without it you risk diluting the brand because everyone will be implementing the brand strategy according to what they individually believe.
+Thus, your product and communication activities will not build a coherent image let alone experience.

 If you want to hire Magda for a brand strategy-related project, email her at: email@example.com